e1ijah-c/wordle_terminal/README.md

 6. Open a new terminal, and type 'cd' + _*the pathname your just copied._
 7. Run the command `python3 wordle_terminal.py`, and the game should run.

-This is a small project I have done to improve my python knowledge (_and yes, I know you can play Wordle in your browser_).